MITLibraries/browsertrix-harvester/README.md

 ## Browsertrix Crawl Configuration

-A layered approach is used for configuring the browsertrix crawl part:
+A layered approach is used for configuring the browsertrix web crawl part of a harvest:
 1. defaults defined in `Crawler` class that initialize the base crawler command
 2. configuration YAML file read and applied by the crawler
 3. runtime CLI arguments for this app that override a subset of defaults or YAML defined configurations